 Using Marketing Engineering to Improve the Decision-Making Process

-With companies constantly accumulating data and the increasing use of technology that can analyze that data, companies should be making greater use of marketing engineering.
-Understanding how the process works can help marketers to make better, more informed marketing decisions.
+With companies constantly accumulating data and the increasing use of technology that can analyze that data, companies should be making greater use of marketing engineering, and understanding how the process works can help marketers to make better, more informed marketing decisions.